msuchane/near-facsimile/README.md

 ### Setting the lowest reported similarity threshold

-The tools only reports files that are similar over a certain threshold.
-By default, the threshold is 0.8, or 80% similar.
+The tool only reports files that are similar over a certain threshold.
+By default, the threshold is 85.0, or 85% similar.

 ```
-$ near-facsimile --threshold=<0.8>
+$ near-facsimile --threshold=<85.0>
 ```

 ### Disregarding certain lines in files